junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 published: false
 ---

-**Tags:** John Winchester's A+ Parenting, Kid Fic, Kid Dean, Five-year-old Dean, Baby Sam, One-year-old Sam, Weechesters, Dean has never seen a cat before, cat is not really a cat, I didn't know Cas is gonna be in this story before writing down the first word but he is, I didn't know it's gonna be a destiel story before started writing but it is, hunger is a constant theme, childhood trauma but they don't know it yet, Main Character Temporary Death, Case Fic, Growing Up, Cat Castiel, Prayers, Canon Divergent
+**Tags:** John Winchester's A+ Parenting, Kid Fic, Kid Dean, Five-year-old Dean, Baby Sam, One-year-old Sam, Weechesters, Dean has never seen a cat before, cat is not really a cat, I didn't know Cas is gonna be in this story before writing down the first word but he is, I didn't know it's gonna be a destiel story before started writing but it is, hunger is a constant theme, childhood trauma but they don't know it yet, Main Character Temporary Death, Case Fic, Growing Up, Slow Burn, Cat Castiel, Prayers, Canon Divergent

 **Pairing:** Castiel & Dean Winchester, Castiel/Dean Winchester